 Together, experts from the bank and Data Ductus began setting up IDaaS.
 The transition was finalized within the bank’s infrastructure three months later.
 The secure authentication service includes proactive maintenance and support to maintain security, identify and resolve potential issues before they escalate, and handle incidents quickly.

 “Whenever we begin working with a new customer we carry out a thorough analysis of their identity needs,” explains Per-Gustaf Stenberg, Solution Architect at Data Ductus.
 “We also identify which workflows and processes can be automated to improve operations, and implement technical and process best practices as standard.
 Additionnally, measurable and achievable SLAs are defined and agreed upon, and clear lines of communication are set up to ensure a transparent and effective collaboration”

-IaaS for the bank comes with lifecycle management – including hosting, support and license management.
-The dedicated service desk includes 2nd and 3rd line support for day-to-day management, ticket handling, new releases, and special tech support cases.
+IDaaS for the bank comes with lifecycle management – including hosting, support and license management.
+The team acts as 2nd and 3rd line support for day-to-day management, ticket handling, new releases, and special tech support cases.
 Monitoring of dashboards and logs is automated.
 This includes generation of incident reports with actionable items.
 For full transparency, the bank have access to dashboards, tickets and response data.